tarunn2799/Neural-Style-Transfer-in-100-lines/README.md

 # Neural-Style-Transfer-in-100-lines
-Artistic Neural Style Transfer performed in under 100 lines of code using TensorFlow libraries Project report attached to repository.
+Artistic Neural Style Transfer performed in under 100 lines of code using TensorFlow libraries.
+Project report attached to repository.